allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 Narrowing down to a subscription and a bunch of consumers, we might divide them into two groups:
 `busy` and `not_busy`.

-If a consumer’s `rate` exceeds a configurable threshold, we consider it to be `busy` and try to grant it more of the share.
+If a consumer’s rate exceeds a configurable threshold, we consider it to be *busy* and try to grant it more of the share.
-Symmetrically, `not_busy` consumer falls below the threshold and is a candidate for stealing its share for further distribution.
+Symmetrically, *not busy* consumer falls below the threshold and is a candidate for stealing its share for further distribution.

-If more than one `busy` consumer exists, we’d like to spread the freed amount among them, but also make sure none of them is favoured.
+If more than one busy consumer exists, we’d like to spread the freed amount among them, but also make sure none of them is favoured.

-To equalize the load, we calculate the share of each `busy` consumer’s `max-rate` in the sum of their `max-rate` and take away from those above average.
-We consider that "fair".
+To equalize the load, we calculate the share of each busy consumer’s max-rate in the sum of their max-rate and take away from those above average.
+We consider that *fair*.
-Over time if they stay busy, their `max-rate` values should be more or less equal (with configurable error).
+Over time, if they stay busy, their max-rate values should be more or less equal (with configurable error).

 ### Algorithm infrastructure